abe287/video-preview-maker/README.md

 ```

 ## Usage
-To simply create a video preview, you can run the script with the default settings by using the following:
+To create a video preview, you can run the script with the default settings by using the following:
 ```
 python app.py --video_path [VIDEO FILE]
 ```